Alvin York: Medal of Honor action

 In an October 8, 1918, attack that occurred during the Meuse–Argonne offensive, York's battalion aimed to capture German positions near Hill 223 (49.28558°N 4.95242°E) along the Decauville railroad north of Chatel-Chéhéry, France.
 His actions that day earned him the Medal of Honor.
 He later recalled:

 Under the command of Cpl.
-(Acting Sergeant) Bernard Early, four non-commissioned officers, including Acting Corporal York, and thirteen privates were ordered to infiltrate the German lines to take out the machine guns.
-The group worked their way behind the Germans and overran the headquarters of a German unit, capturing a large group of German soldiers who were preparing a counter-attack against the U.S. troops.
+(Acting Sergeant) Bernard Early, four noncommissioned officers, including Acting Corporal York, and 13 privates were ordered to infiltrate the German lines to take out the machine guns.
+The group worked their way behind the Germans and overran the headquarters of a German unit, capturing a large group of German soldiers who were preparing a counterattack against the U.S. troops.
 Early's men were contending with the prisoners when German machine gun fire suddenly peppered the area, killing six Americans and wounding three others.
-Several of the Americans returned fire while others guarded the prisoners.
+Several of the Americans returned fire, while others guarded the prisoners.
 From his advantageous position, York fought the Germans.
 York recalled:

-During the assault, a German officer led several Germans to the scene of the fighting and ran into York who shot several of them with his pistol.
+During the assault, a German officer led several Germans to the scene of the fighting and ran into York, who shot several of them with his pistol.

-Imperial German Army First Lieutenant Paul Jürgen Vollmer, commanding the 120th Reserve Infantry Regiment's 1st Battalion, emptied his pistol trying to kill York while he was contending with the machine guns.
-Failing to injure York, and seeing his mounting losses, he offered in English to surrender the unit to York who accepted.
+Imperial German Army First Lieutenant Paul Jürgen Vollmer, commanding the 120th Reserve Infantry Regiment's 1st Battalion, emptied his pistol trying to kill York, while he was contending with the machine guns.
+Failing to injure York, and seeing his mounting losses, he offered in English to surrender the unit to York, who accepted.
 At the end of the engagement, York and his seven men marched their German prisoners back to the American lines.
-Upon returning to his unit, York reported to his brigade commander, Brigadier General Julian Robert Lindsey, who remarked: "Well York, I hear you have captured the whole German army."
-York replied: "No sir.
+Upon returning to his unit, York reported to his brigade commander, Brigadier General Julian Robert Lindsey, who remarked, "Well York, I hear you have captured the whole German army."
+York replied, "No sir.
 I got only 132."

 York's actions silenced the German machine guns and were responsible for enabling the 328th Infantry to renew its attack to capture the Decauville Railroad.